 Annual financial statements are established at the end of the securitisation undertaking's financial year.
 Those financial statements will provide for information on the assets of each of the securitisation undertaking's compartments, as well as consolidated accounts of the securitisation undertaking and will be made available to investors.

 v Banking Act

-The Luxembourg Act of 5 April 1993 on the Financial Sector, as amended (the Banking Act), which regulates credit institutions and other professionals in the financial sector, contains a specific carve-out for securitisation undertakings.
+The Banking Act, which regulates credit institutions and other professionals in the financial sector, contains a specific carve-out for securitisation undertakings.

 vi Alternative Investment Fund Managers Directive